Fyffes Expands Gender Equality Programme with New Digital Application

 1. Why is Fyffes rolling out HERessentials on its farms?

-The program is being trialed in Costa Rica, but the broader objective is to meet our sustainability target on gender equality which is ‘100% Fyffes owned sites in the Latin American region benefitting from Gender Equality Programs by 2025 and 50% of suppliers by 2030’.
+The programme is being trialled in Costa Rica, but the broader objective is to meet our sustainability target on gender equality which is ‘100% Fyffes owned sites in the Latin American region benefitting from Gender Equality Programmes by end of 2025 and 50% of suppliers by 2030’.
 HERessentials will be our main instrument to achieve this, first deploying it in Costa Rica in two of our own sites (our Anexco pineapple farm and Esmeralda, one of our banana farms) and two additional Costa Rican sites later this year, followed by Belize, Ecuador, Honduras, and Colombia in 2022.

 1. What changes do you hope to achieve?